Spatial Operations#

 np.ndarray: The source array with gaps filled where applicable. |

-Source code in src/pyramids/dataset/ops/spatial.py
+Source code in src/pyramids/dataset/engines/spatial.py

 align(alignment_src)